snarfed/oauth-dropins/README.md

 Each site defines an App Engine datastore
 [model class](https://developers.google.com/appengine/docs/python/datastore/entities#Python_Kinds_and_identifiers)
 that stores each user's OAuth credentials and other useful information, like their name and profile URL.
-The class name is of the form `_Site_Auth`, e.g.
+The class name is of the form <em>Site</em>Auth, e.g.
-`FacebookAuth`.
+FacebookAuth.
 Here are the useful methods:

 - `site_name()` returns the human-readable string name of the site, e.g.
   "Facebook".